oyoclass/python3-doc/doc/extralibs/pillow.md

 img.save('oyobot_blurred.png')
 ```

-You will see that the file will appear automatically to the left of your code in your projects file list:
+You will see that the file will appear automatically to the left of your code in your project's file list:

 <img src="../../assets/img/pillow-save-image.png" width="300px"/>